Passion for spice cake since more than 150 years

 The Romans gladly took over that traditional sweet cake and refined the recipe with some pepper and dried fruits.
 Afterwards the cake disappeared from European cuisine for a while and then came back to the table in medieval monasteries.

 After the cake disappeared from the menu during the early Middle Ages, the European crusaders came in contact with the delicious honey cake on their expeditions to Jerusalem.
-Once back in Europe, it were the monasteries that started making the cake.
+Once back in Europe, it was the monasteries that started making the cake.
 Monasteries kept bees and cultivated grain.
 Thanks to new spices from the East, they had all the ingredients to bake the honey cake themselves.

 One of those new – and most valuable – ingredients was pepper.
 Thanks to the addition of these specific spices, the cake was given the name ‘peperkoek’, as we know it in Belgium today.